Attaining Spiritual Peace

 2. Write down the thought

-When a meaningful thought comes to me, I grab my journal and start writing, usually for about 10 minutes or more.
-It takes more time to write a thought than to think it, and the process crystallises and fleshes out the thought even more.
-Writing a blog offers the same benefits because a post like this makes me think about spiritual peace for an hour or so.
+When a meaningful thought comes to me, I grab my journal and start writing.
+It takes more time to write down a thought than to merely think it.
+Furthermore, the writing process usually crystallises and fleshes out the thought even more.

 3. Repetition of a phrase